CyberFlameGO/svnpython/Doc/library/sys.rst

       >>> format(float(s), '.16g')  # conversion changes value
       '9876543211234568'

-   .. versionadded:: 2.6

 .. data:: float_repr_style

    A string indicating how the :func:`repr` function behaves for floats.
 If the string has value ``'short'`` then for a finite float ``x``, ``repr(x)`` aims to produce a short string with the property that ``float(repr(x)) == x``.
-This is the usual behaviour in Python 2.7 and later.
-Otherwise, ``float_repr_style`` has value ``'legacy'`` and ``repr(x)`` behaves in the same way as it did in versions of Python prior to 2.7.
+This is the usual behaviour in Python 3.1 and later.
+Otherwise, ``float_repr_style`` has value ``'legacy'`` and ``repr(x)`` behaves in the same way as it did in versions of Python prior to 3.1.

-   .. versionadded:: 2.7
+   .. versionadded:: 3.1

 .. function:: getcheckinterval()

    Return the interpreter's "check interval"; see :func:`setcheckinterval`.

-   .. versionadded:: 2.3
+   .. deprecated:: 3.2
+      Use :func:`getswitchinterval` instead.

 .. function:: getdefaultencoding()